Clon1998/mobileraker/README.md

 ## License

-The project is licensed under a modified MIT license, known as the Mobileraker License v1, crafted by Patrick Schmidt.
+The project is licensed under the Mobileraker License v2, an updated version of the Mobileraker License v1 crafted by Patrick Schmidt which itself was based on the MIT license.
-It allows non-commercial use, redistribution, and modification of the software and documentation, provided that copyright and permission notices are preserved.
+This license permits non-commercial use, redistribution, and modification of the software and documentation, provided that copyright and permission notices are preserved.
 However, commercial usage is restricted unless explicit written consent is obtained from Patrick Schmidt, who also maintains all intellectual property rights.

-The project's license can be found here [LICENSE](LICENSE).
+The project was initially licensed under the MIT License until the 11th of June 2023.
+Afterward, it transitioned to the Mobileraker License v1 until the 19th of May 2024.
+Since then, the project is licensed under the Mobileraker License v2.

+For more details, please refer to the [LICENSE](LICENSE) file.

 ## Repobeats